bhtandev/iflix-rating-fullstack/README.md

  - Express

-`mongodb-memory-server` is to quickly spin up a actual/real MongoDB Server programmatically from node for testing and demonstration purpose.
+`mongodb-memory-server` is used to quickly spin up a actual/real MongoDB Server programmatically from node for testing and demonstration purpose.
-For production a full scale MongoDB will be used instead.
+For production, a full scale MongoDB will be used instead.

-Fake data will be seeded for complete demonstration.
+Fake data is be seeded for demonstration purposes.

 ### Design

-Basically we have 3 models, the User, the Content and the Rating.
-Each model has their associated RESTful API to consume them.
+Basically there are 3 models, the User, the Content and the Rating.
+Data of each model are consumed from the following API endpoints below.

 #### API Endpoints
 ```
+Get all users
-GET /api/v1/users/
+- GET /api/v1/users/

+Get single user
-GET /api/v1/users/[userId]
+- GET /api/v1/users/[userId]

+Get all contents
-GET /api/v1/contents/
+- GET /api/v1/contents/

+Get single content by content Id
-GET /api/v1/contents/[contentId]
+- GET /api/v1/contents/[contentId]

+Get single content by contend Id ( requirement )
-GET /api/v1/rating/[contentId]
+- GET /api/v1/rating/[contentId]

+Get a single rating based on content Id and user Id
-GET /api/v1/rating/?contentId=[contentId]&userId=[userId]
+- GET /api/v1/rating/?contentId=[contentId]&userId=[userId]

+ Post a rating ( requirement )
-POST /api/v1/rating/
+- POST /api/v1/rating/

 ```

+### Appropriate Error Handling
+ - Failed requests returns appropriate HTTP error codes.

 ## Front End